nalyk/deployd/README.md

 ⚠️  Deployd is not actively maintained anymore.
 Important bug fixes PRs will be merged (if properly tested and documented) but the existing maintainers don't have time and motivation to build new features.

+This fork aims to restore compatibility with modern MongoDB versions.
+The original repository only worked with MongoDB 4, while this one targets MongoDB 6 and later.

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/deployd/deployd)  [![Current Version](https://img.shields.io/npm/v/deployd.svg?style=flat-square)](https://www.npmjs.org/package/deployd) [![Build Status](https://img.shields.io/travis/deployd/deployd.svg?style=flat-square)](http://travis-ci.org/deployd/deployd)

 ## overview